conwetlab/wstore/docs/installation_guide.md

 **NOTE:** WStore needs Python 2.7 to work; however, CentOS 6 uses Python 2.6 in the system.
 Although it is possible to install WStore in CentOS 6 (as explained before), it is strongly recommended to use an Ubuntu/Debian distribution.

 ---
-## Installing basic dependecies using the script
+## Installing basic dependencies: script

 * In order to facilitate the installation of the basic dependencies the script *resolve-basic-dep.sh* has been provided.
 This script will install the needed packages for both Ubuntu/Debian and CentOS 6 systems.
 For CentOS systems, this script will install Python 2.7 and its tools, without replacing the system Python, making them avalailable as python2.7, pip2.7 and vitualenv2.7.